brunorijsman/rift-python/doc/positive-disaggregation-feature-guide.md

 ### Spine-1-2

-In the output of `show disaggregation` on spine-1-2 we notice the following:
+In the output of `show disaggregation` on spine-1-2 we observe the following:

  1. Spine-1-2 has discovered that spine-1-1 is missing a south-bound adjancency to leaf-1-1.